 Bake for about 45 mintues or until a tester comes out clean.

-Allow to cool in pan for about 10 mintues.
+Allow to cool in pan for about 10 minutes on a cooling rack.

 Remove and eat one of them while it is still warm and gooey.

-Save the other for the next day and serve with more melted nutella.
+Save the other nutella swirled banana bread for the next day and serve with more melted nutella.